jescacena/cs-netlify/_posts/2020-01-20-ES6-let-and-const.markdown

 ---
 layout: post
 title:  ES6 let and const
-date:   2020-01-09T11:22:39.217Z
+date:   2020-01-20T15:11:26.273Z
 permalink: /es6-let-const/
 categories: jekyll update
 ---
 There are two ways for declaring a variable (let and const) plus one that has become obsolete (var).

 ## let

 **let declares and optionally initializes a variable in the current scope**.
 The current scope can be either a module, a function or a block.
-The value of a variable that is not initialized is undefined .
+The value of a variable that is not initialized is undefined.
 Scope defines the lifetime and visibility of a variable.
 Variables are not visible outside the scope in which they are declared.
 Consider the next code that emphasizes let block scope:
 ```
 let x = 1;
 {